Slow Cooker Coffee Crusted Pulled Pork Tenderloin

 This pulled pork recipe, served in a sweet potato, is only 292 calories per serving.
 It provides 25 grams of protein and more than 20 TIMES the recommended daily amount of Vitamin A. It’s also gluten free, when served in a roasted sweet potato.

-What’s the difference between pork loin and pork tenderloin?
+The difference between pork loin and pork tenderloin

 While their names sound similar, pork loin and pork tenderloin are two totally different cuts of meat and should not be substituted for one another.